futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

 # Build and run chogori-opengauss using docker containers

-Here, we demonstrate how to buidl and run chogori-opengauss.
+Here, we demonstrate how to build and run chogori-opengauss.
 The instructions are organized into three sections.
-The first section shows how to build the docker container images for the opengauss server and the chogori-platform (i.e., k2) runner.
+The first section shows how to build the docker container images for the opengauss server and the [chogori-platform](https://github.com/futurewei-cloud/chogori-platform) (i.e., k2) runner.
 The second section shows how to build and run chogori-opengauss using the images.
 The third section shows how to build and run a vanilla openGauss server.
 ## 1. Build docker container images for chogori-opengauss

 The chogori-opengauss project was forked from [openGauss-server v2.1.0](https://gitee.com/opengauss/openGauss-server/tree/v2.1.0).
 Unfortunately, openGauss did not provide a docker file for v2.1.0.
 We created a dockerfile for v2.1.0 at docker/dockerfiles/dockerfile to help build the opengauss source code.